Las Vegas Strip reports 14.4% gaming win surge as tourism drives growth

 Gambling Problem?
 Call 1-800-GAMBLER or 1-800-MY-RESET (Available in the US).
 Must be 21+.
 MI, NJ, PA and WV only.
 New Customers Only.
 Please Gamble Responsibly.
 Visit [http://BetMGM.com|http://BetMGM.com/] for Terms and Conditions.
 All promotions are subject to qualification and eligibility requirements.
 Rewards issued as non-withdrawable site credit/Bonus Bets unless otherwise provided in the applicable terms.
 Rewards subject to expiry.

-Word comes by way of the Nevada's monthly financial report, which highlights $779.9m in total gaming win for the Strip's retail venues.
-During the same period last year, the Strip took $681.6m.
+Word comes by way of the State's monthly financial report for March 2026, which highlights $779.9M in total gaming win for the Strip's retail venues.
+During the same period last year, the Strip took $681.6M.

 Casino operators also reported 20.1% in baccarat hold for this period.
 This represented an improvement over the previous year's 13.1%, and demonstrates the importance of baccarat revenue in Sin City.